Research and reports

 The government’s website has an overview of the changes, stating “The relief given will be for the cost of a like-for-like, or nearest modern equivalent, replacement asset, plus any costs incurred in disposing of, or less any proceeds received for, the asset being replaced.”

-How are you feeling about the new wear and tear allowance?
+Do you think the Replacement Relief is fairer than the old wear and tear allowance?
 Let us know in the comments section below.

 We create this content for general information purposes and it should not be taken as advice.
 Always take professional advice.
 Read our full disclaimer